sina-ss/llm-docs/llm-interface.md

       * ```
         conda activate textgen
         ```
-        However, when you want to deactivate the active enviroment :
+        However, when you want to activate the active enviroment :
       * ```
         conda deactivate
         ```